Ancient Art in the Flesh: Discovering ancient art at the RISD Museum

 By the end of this course, students will be able to explain the significant features and development of the artistic traditions of ancient Egypt, Greece and Rome.
 They will be aware of the main debates surrounding the display and interpretation of ancient art in museums, and will be able to incorporate these debates into their own exhibition design.
 Students will be able to research ancient objects independently, and confidently present this research in the form of a gallery talk.

-None.
+This course has no prerequisites.
 However, a prior interest in art and/or museums would be useful.